 If interpretation, storytelling, writing labels or explaining the meaning of something is part of your role – stop what you are doing and watch this short video.
 I particularly like the final point about fluency.

 How to write guidebooks which actually sells.
 Check out our article in Museums and Heritage Advisor, containing loads of tips and advice on how to create a great guidebook.

 ICYMI – the greatest museum label ever written.
 Courtesy of Harvard Museum of Natural History

 Walking around the British Motor Museum in Gaydon, Worcestershire, was an absolute delight.
 Rarely have I seen such a splendid exhibition that delivers and delights at every turn.
 Yes, I expected to see some fabulous old cars, but this exhibition had a whole lot more to offer.
 From fabulous and engaging interactives to one of… Read more »

 The Association of Independent Museums has featured a guest blog post from 52 Oaks – all about how smaller museums can attract, engage and enthuse visitors.
 And you don’t need a big budget to do it.
-Comparing the experiences at Anglesey’s modest independent Transport Museum and the big-budget swanky affair at Crete’s Heraklion Archaeological Museum,… Read more »
+Comparing the experiences at Anglesey’s modest independent Transport Museum and the big-budget swanky affair at Crete’s Heraklion Archaeological Museum, we… Read more »

 We’re excitedly awaiting tomorrow night’s episode of Channel 4’s Restoration of the Year to see if our client, Cardigan Castle, win the ROTY Grand Final.
 Having visited at the weekend, we think they thoroughly deserve to win.
 Watch the show here: http://www.channel4.com/…/great-british-build…/episode-guide